zaracooper/blog/content/posts/go-module-tidbits.md

 1. It prevents the diamond dependency import problem.
 You can read more about it [here](https://research.swtch.com/vgo-import).
 2. It's possible to use two versions of a module with different major version numbers within the same codebase.
 3. It helps package developers easily identify dependencies early that may be problematic to work with in the future.
-This is because using v0, pre-release, incompatible or pseudo versions do not guarantee backward compatibility.
+This is because using v0, pre-release, incompatible or pseudo versions does not guarantee backward compatibility.

 ## 14. Versioning and releasing your module <a name="14-versioning-and-releasing-your-module"></a>
 To prepare your module for versioning, you need to ensure that you've:

 1. initialized a repository for your module.
 Git, Mercurial, Bazaar among others are supported.
 2. initialized your module and have a **go.mod** file in your module root.
-3. added a license if your intent is to publish your module.
+3. added a license if you intend to publish your module.

 If this is the first time your code is opting into module use, two things need to be considered before proceeding: